BaronLR/Rouge/README.md

 # Rouge
 A version of Rouge written in C that runs in the terminal.
 Summer project based on some code from CIS2500.
+----WARNING---
+This is live development, meaning that the code won't always compile, there might be times when I push broken code

 to compile the code run make for fresh compile